 Gallery, Darkroom (B&W), print studio, Photo and Video Studio, Stop Motion Animation Studio, Computer suite with Full Adobe Creative Cloud Suite.

-4 weeks to 3 months.
+4 weeks to 3 months, opened to discussion.

 Paid by artist